Fliplet/fliplet-cli/docs/API/components/form-builder.md

 If you reject the hook, the form will be stopped from submitting the data.
 Rejecting the promise with an error will display such error while a simply rejection will not display any message to the user:

 - `return Promise.reject("An error message")` this will display the error message
-- `return Promise.reject()` this won't display anything to the user
+- `return Promise.reject("")` this won't display anything to the user

 ---